Generic selectors

 Study Setting and Design

 We conducted a pre-post study in 19 facilities from five countries (Burkina Faso, Ethiopia, Ghana, Sierra Leone, and Uganda).
-During the study period (May 1 to December 31, 2022), we collected baseline data retrospectively from patient registers in the labor ward for two months at each facility.
+During the study period (May 1 to December 31 2022), we collected baseline data retrospectively from patient registers in the labor ward for two months at each facility.
 Data collected included uterotonics use patterns, patient outcomes, HCP knowledge, attitudes, and practices (KAP) pertaining to PPH prevention and management, and facility characteristics related to the availability of electricity and obstetric medicines stock-out.
 All identifiable patient data was anonymized.
 We selected a convenience sample of two BEmONC and two CEmONC facilities from each country, one each from an urban and a rural area.
 Uganda was the only country with one BEmONC facility due to its large number of deliveries, hence a total of nine BEmONC and ten CEmONC facilities were included in the study.
 The facilities were selected based on willingness and ability to integrate HSC for PPH prevention and TXA for PPH treatment into routine care.
 Carbetocin Ferring (100 µg/ml, Ferring Pharmaceuticals) and Tranexamic Acid (100 mg/ml, Medochemie Ltd) were supplied by IDA Foundation, Netherlands, to each of the study countries.

-In each study country, HCPs in the selected facilities were trained on the safe and appropriate use of HSC and TXA using a mix of theoretical and practical simulation training.
+In all study countries, HCPs in the selected facilities were trained on the safe and appropriate use of HSC and TXA using a mix of theoretical and practical simulation training.
 Following the training, both medicines were introduced into each facility, which marked the beginning of data collection for the two-month implementation period (Ghana was the exception, whereby data collection was extended for two weeks due to a slower-than-normal delivery rate).
 There was regular supportive supervision throughout the implementation phase.
 All patient data were extracted from data that were routinely collected in clinical practice.
 The questionnaires did not contain any identifiable patient information.

 For the KAP assessment, we purposively recruited a sample of HCPs from each health facility.
 Maximum variation sampling was used to achieve a stratified sample without random selection and to ensure heterogeneity of research participants.
 In each of the selected facilities, HCPs were sampled based on their cadres, such as doctor/midwife or nurse/nurse aide.